 Kids are competitors.
+Children with Flat Feet are competitors.
 All ball sports require a lot of high intensity running, which means their growing bones and muscles are subjected to high levels of force.
 It is safe to say that most competitive athletes are at risk of developing either acute or chronic problems.
 There are many variables that play a role in the development of injuries.

 A recent study published in the Journal of the American Podiatric Medical Association, aimed at checking whether children with “flat feet” (pronated feet) became more fatigued or had their performance impacted compared to children with “normal arches”.
 The study found that the children with flat feet fatigued more, felt more pain in both their feet and lower extremities than the other group.
 61.9% of the children from the flat foot group felt pain after activity compared to the 7.9% of children in the “normal” group.
 This foot posture places them at greater risk of Severs or Osgood Schlatters.